-Vampires dominate American and European mythologies more than any other otherworldly creatures (werewolves come pretty close though) and it is only obvious that their pop culture has always been fascinated with those bloodsucking creatures.
+Vampires dominate American and European mythologies more than any other otherworldly creatures (werewolves come pretty close though) and it is only obvious that their pop culture has always been fascinated with those creatures.

-Filmmakers’ fascination with the vampires has converted it into a ‘genre’ in itself.
+Filmmakers’ fascination with vampires has converted it into a ‘genre’ in itself.
 From several hardcore commercial filmmakers to acclaimed artists such as Francis Ford Coppola and Jim Jarmusch, the mythical creature has had all kinds of films dedicated to it.

 Here is the list of our top seven picks for the best Vampire films of all time in no particular order.